holidayextras/holidayextras.github.com/_posts/2017-07-10-spreadsheet-reader.md

 1) The email sent by the hotel to Commercial’s inbox was automatically forwarded to another single-purpose inbox for our systems to process from.
 We set this up using filters and auto-forwarding rules, based on sender.

-2) The spreadsheet attachments were automatically downloaded from the email and posted to a Google Big Query folder, using functionality available in Google’s Email API.
+2) The spreadsheet attachments were automatically downloaded from the email and posted to a Google cloud storage bucket, using functionality available in Google’s Email API.

 3) Using Google Cloud Functions, this spreadsheet was parsed to check for the rate changes.
-This was indicated through the cell being a different colour.
+To indicate a change, the hotel would colour the cell differently (say, red).
+The function looked for any cells that were a different colour - which was defined in the rules set for each hotel - and then extracted the information from this cell.

 4) Once the changes were identified, a pricing event was created using this information that was sent to a Google pub/sub queue.